Cornflakes1009/iOSExamples/README.md

 ## Starbucks
 iOS Project that uses UIKit and is a clone of the Starbucks app.
-Not completed. https://www.youtube.com/watch?v=EyY2ICO2QYk&list=PLEVREFF3xBv4fLwWvXZoY8cKC6F5P-rlY
+This has some great animations and a somewhat complicated view drawn with Core Graphics.
+Doesn't play nicely with light/dark mode so may need to switch between the two.
+CMD + SHIFT + A. https://www.youtube.com/watch?v=EyY2ICO2QYk&list=PLEVREFF3xBv4fLwWvXZoY8cKC6F5P-rlY